triggermesh/docs/docs/cloud/sources/twilio.md

 ## Integrate with Twilio

-Retrieve the public URL of the deployed Twilio source by selecting it from within the `Services` section within Triggermesh.
+Retrieve the public URL of the deployed Twilio source by selecting it from within the `Services` section within TriggerMesh.

 ![Tm Services](https://github.com/triggermesh/docs/blob/twiliosource/docs/../assets/images/twilio-source/integrate-4.png)